 EG Ronda Oil & Gas

-• Express interest directly to the Ministry of Mines and Hydrocarbons.
+• Express interest directly to the Ministry of Hydrocarbons and Mining Development (MHDM).
 Contact: oilandgas@egronda.com

 • Optional: attend data room.